elucian/bee/syntax/overview.md

 ## Reference

-In Bee all values and composite types are references to native types.
+All composite variables are references to objects.

 **modify**

+* New references are declared using "@" instead of "∈"
-* New reference can be created using operator ":="
+* References can be initialized using operator ":="
 * Existing reference can be cloned using operator: "::"

 **example**
 ```
 make i := 10 ∈ Z;  -- basic type
 make j :: i  @ Z;  -- reference
 make k @ Z;        -- null reference

--- boxing using "::" (borrow address)
+-- borrowing address / boxing
 alter k :: i; -- boxing i := 12
 alter i += 1; -- modify i := 13
 print  k; --> expect 13 (modified)